GolumH4ndy/python-email/README.md

    python3 mail.py

-usage + information
+Usage + Information

-after you type in the command you will be asked to ent the victims email addres
+After you have typed in the command you will be asked to enter the victims email addres.
+The email addres in the code is a now public addres made with only fake data and in a tor enviorment.

+Security

+Using this tool obviously will make you a pretty easy target but using Tails linux in a Vm (Virtualbox or Kvm) or in a real enviourment will make this very hard to track.